03143059/compiler/README.md

 GitHub: https://github.com/03143059/compiler

 CHANGELOG:
+- 02/11/2014 Added CodeGen Classes
+- 27/10/2014 Fixed code to traverse the AST instead of the parse tree
 - 20/10/2014 Added IRT base classes
 - 13/10/2014 Added more Decaf semantic rules
 - 06/10/2014 Added more semantic rules, and a new SymbolTable structure